First pass effect: Drug design

+Mitigation

+Converting a drug into a prodrug can help avoid first-pass metabolism, thereby improving its bioavailability.
+In vitro models, such as the use of microfluidic chips that simulate the gut and liver, allow first-pass metabolism to be studied more accurately, facilitating the development of drugs with better absorption profiles.

+Routes of administration

-Alternative routes of administration, such as insufflation, suppository, intravenous, intramuscular, inhalational aerosol, transdermal, or sublingual, avoid the first-pass effect because they allow drugs to be absorbed directly into the systemic circulation.
+Alternative routes of administration, such as insufflation, rectal administration, intravenous, intramuscular, inhalational aerosol, transdermal, or sublingual, avoid or partially avoid the first pass effect because they allow drugs to be absorbed directly into the systemic circulation.

 Drugs with high first pass effect typically have a considerably higher oral dose than sublingual or parenteral dose.
-There is marked individual variation in the oral dose due to differences in the extent of first pass metabolism, frequently among several other factors.
+There is marked individual variation in the oral dose due to differences in the extent of first-pass metabolism, frequently among several other factors.
 Oral bioavailability of many vulnerable drugs appears to be increased in patients with compromised liver function.
-Bioavailability is also increased if another drug competing for first pass metabolism enzymes is given concurrently (e.g., propranolol and chlorpromazine).
+Bioavailability is also increased if another drug competing for first-pass metabolism enzymes is given concurrently (e.g., propranolol and chlorpromazine).